Business.gov.nl

 You have established that you are the only one working on your idea.
 But what if that is due to a lack of demand for it?
 Will people want to buy your product or service?
 Market research can help you find the answer to that.

 Once you have taken all the necessary steps to protect your product or service, it’s time to market it.
-The Netherlands Chamber of Commerce KVK can give you tips and advice on how to do that.
+See the steps to introduce a product on the Dutch market.